LucasDDiazCuenca/LucasDDiazCuenca/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;Last year, i've finished ISDI CODERS' bootcamp & I'm currently looking for a front-end or full-stack fulltime job.\
-🌱 &nbsp;I'm on track for learning more about 3D design, Socket server, and new technologies.\
-✍️ &nbsp;In my free time, I pursue 3D Design, lean idioms (japanese, sweedish) and playing piano.
+✍️ &nbsp;In my spare time, I'm learning 3D Design, languages (like japanese, sweedish) and playing piano.
-✉️ &nbsp;You can shoot me an email at lucasdamian30@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at lucasdamian30@gmail.com I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/15fCxGV7UWRsFNixJyNKPezKbaWOP3eA9/view?usp=sharing) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1UVokzrHDYY6pD4QJsdhRjxfKETfg2R1v/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 <!--h1 without bottom border-->
 <div id="user-content-toc">